 Your nervous system constantly takes in sensory information and responds accordingly.
-When there is no perceived threat to your safety you feel calm, breathe easily and your heartbeat is slower.
-You may have heard the terms ‘fight or flight’; these are the stress response states of the nervous system.
-When the nervous system senses danger and rings the alarm like a smoke detector do you need to fight or flight to stay alive?
+When there is no perceived threat to your safety, you feel calm, can likely breathe easily and your heartbeat is slower.
+You may have heard the terms ‘fight or flight’; these are the mobility responses of the nervous system.
+When the nervous system senses danger and rings the alarm like a smoke detector, can you move into mobility (flight or fight) to stay alive?